-Read this map in conjunction with notes below it about parking.
-Note that it doesn't zoom (sorry).
+Read this map in conjunction with notes below it.
+Note that it doesn’t zoom (sorry).

 © OpenStreetMap contributors Licensed under the Open Data Commons Open Database License

 Unless travelling a distance, cycle is the best way to get to The Guide Dog.
-Several bus routes serve Bevois Valley Rd [= BVR] or Lodge Rd (or, more distantly, The Avenue: Middle St / Southcliff Rd stop is nearer than Stag Gates / Lodge Rd).
+Several bus routes serve Bevois Valley Rd [= BVR] or Lodge Rd (or, more distantly, The Avenue: the Middle St / Southcliff Rd stop is nearer than Stag Gates / Lodge Rd).
 Walking or cycling is the only practical way to get from St Denys Station.

 Note that the two short roads leading off BVR to The Dog are not vehicle-accessible.
 Potentially, there is plenty of street-parking nearby, but most is residential, and in demand at night.
 The usual “Mon – Sat 8am – 6pm” times for limited parking are absent from many local signs.
 I have checked this with the Council and IT IS AN ERROR.
 You can park free in residential zones (and all the spaces described) after 6pm.
 Local word is that the student population make it "impossible" to park at night in areas 1a & 1b.
-After two meeting when they've been back in residence, I haven't found a problem yet, and have always parked that near the pub — that said, I always arrive coming up to 8pm: a moral for you, there? :-)
+After three meetings when they've been back in residence, I haven't found a problem yet, and have always parked that near the pub — that said, I always arrive coming up to 8pm: a moral for you, there? :-)

 Until you’re familiar with the best spots, try this route: